flaviu-gostin/xrd_analysis_workflow/README.md

 - `make all` Downloads 14.6 GB (but reserve 30 GB) and performs all the data processing and plotting.

-You need to reserve more storage space as archives and split files are not automatically deleted after decompression/concatenation.
-To delete those:
+You need to reserve more storage space as downloaded archives and split files will automatically be decompressed/concatenated.
+To delete the archives and split files:
 - `make clean-data`

 You should find the results in [results/](results/)